 A study by Pew Research reported that over 21 percent of Americans claim to be online “more or less continually.”
 People use the web for work, recreation, and killing time.
 They expect websites to be interactive, engaging, and entertaining.
 If your site is a simple data-dump without interactive components or multimedia elements, your bounce rates are likely to increase.

 According to a study by Unbounce, including video on a landing page can increase conversion by 80%.
 And from the Google statistics above, subscription portals, service websites, and even some blogs enjoy lower bounce rates than sites that don’t involve the user.
 Consider adding interactive components to your site that are designed to engage the user.
 Regularly update blogs with timely, relevant information, and use on site retargeting to capture leads on exit.
 When your website is an interactive community, not only will you see decreased bounce rates, but your leads become repeat visitors and loyal customers.

 No matter what steps you take to decrease your site’s bounce rate, make sure you’re adequately tracking metrics through a good analytics tool.
 Make changes based on tested and verified numbers, and refactor your website to achieve and maintain your industry-accepted bounce rate.
 If your company lacks the resources to adequately design your site and track metrics, employ a reputable digital agency to help out.
 Make sure your investment in SEO counts by keeping your website up to modern user standards.

-If you need help with your site design and SEO, Gate6 is here for you!
+If you need help with your website user experience, Gate6 is here for you!
 Give us a call.
-We’d love to discuss how we can solve your pain points with you!
+We’d love to discuss how we can solve your pain points.